Testing Frequently Asked Questions

 How do I send a specimen?

 Blood specimens should be shipped in a crushproof, insulated container.
 Whole blood and cell cultures are usually sent by overnight courier.
 Purified DNA may be sent by a slower mechanism.
-All specimens should be accompanied by the first three pages of our Test Requisition Form.
+All specimens should be accompanied by a completed Test Requisition Form, found on our Forms page.

 Where do I ship a specimen?